-At present, Infrastructure Materials holds five limestone claim groups in the State of Nevada, one exploration permit projects in the State of Arizona, and 3 Manitoba, Canada quarry lease projects with emphasis on cement markets in Reno, Las Vegas, San Francisco, Salt Lake City and California.
+At present, Infrastructure Materials holds two limestone projects in the State of Nevada with emphasis on cement markets in Reno, Las Vegas, San Francisco, Salt Lake City and California.
 Mapping and sampling indicate favorable cement grade and quantity of the limestone on the aforementioned lands for large economic deposits.

 Drilling, follow-up mapping and sampling programs are currently ongoing to locate and prove out these resources in a systematic fashion.
 As surface evaluation is completed we proceed to verify these resources by drilling those areas delineated by the surface work.

 Additional resource areas are being identified in the US to expand our strategic holdings in anticipation of major infrastructure projects being proposed by State and Federal administrations.
 Below are detailed property descriptions of the limestone claim groups with currently available data.

 Infrastructure Materials Corporation (IMC) has discovered and secured the rights to high quality limestone deposits.
 While cement is often the first application for high quality limestone due to its high demand and value for infrastructure, housing and commercial development, there are other valuable applications for this limestone in high demand, producing mineral chemicals used in numerous high value everyday products.